 10. 24 beekeeping educators conducting various bee schools and/or bee school planning sessions receive coaching and guidance visits, as needed, from the Action team as they re-develop their courses and educational activities within their respective clubs.
 (January-April 2019).

 This milestone was put forth in order to support educators of the bee schools.
-We did not have many requests from teachers to attend their classes or to provide input on the strucutre of their class.
+We did not have many requests from teachers to attend their classes or to provide input on the structure of their class.
 However many individuals expressed how they used the tools in their bee school organizational meetings, and shared resources with their fellow teachers.
+This milestone was not an effective tool to create change, and instead we focused on providing participants with the tools they asked for such as resources and documents to aid them in their teaching efforts.

 MILESTONES 11-17 DESCRIBE ACTIVITIES OF THE QUEEN BREEDERS NETWORK